jamesleary/weekend-challenge-4/README.md

 Task List
-[x] Add 6 images to img folder to be accessed locally [] Source in Angular, Create a basic HTML layout and spin up client side module [] Using angular add all images and size them to be the same size.
+[x] Add 6 images to img folder to be accessed locally [] Source in Angular and Bootsrap, Create a basic HTML layout and spin up client side module [] Using angular add all images and size them to be the same size.
 [] Add functionality when we click the picture to show a brief synopsis about the photos [] Add a like button underneath the photos